-The performance information outlined in this corporate plan and the Portfolio Budget Statements 2022-23 will be used as the basis for ASD's 2022-23 annual performance statements.
-The performance measures have been developed to meet the guidance in section 16EA of the Public Governance, Performance and Accountability Rule 2014.
+The performance information outlined in this corporate plan and the Portfolio Budget Statements 2023-24 will be used as the basis for ASD's 2023-24 annual performance statements.
+The performance measures have been developed to meet the guidance in rule 16EA of the Public Governance, Performance and Accountability Rule 2014 and have been streamlined in this reporting period.